 Both special damages and general damages may be recovered by a Folsom car accident lawyer on your behalf.
 These vary depending on your injuries.
 They may include medical bills, lost wages, lost earning capacity, vocational rehabilitation, scars, disfigurement, loss of consortium, pain and suffering, and household services.
 The court will look at whether you mitigated your damages, and your recovery may be limited to the damages that you would have incurred had you mitigated your damages.
 Often, injuries and damages are much worse because of a failure to follow a doctor’s orders or restrictions.
 For example, if you choose not to see a doctor right away, and once you do see a doctor, you do not follow a recommendation to go to therapy and stay off from work for a month, you may not be able to recover the damages that you would not have incurred had you gone to therapy and stayed off from work.

 Explore Your Options with a Folsom Car Accident Lawyer

 Our principal, Travis G. Black, is a former police officer who uses his understanding of law enforcement to provide aggressive representation to people injured by drugged driving.
-If you were hurt or a loved one was killed in a drugged driving accident or another type of crash, call us.
+If you were hurt or a loved one was killed in a drugged driving accident or another type of crash, contact our car accident lawyers.
 We provide knowledgeable legal counsel from our Folsom office to people throughout the California area.
 To obtain a free consultation following a crash on a highway or another road, call Black & DePaoli at 916-962-2896 or contact us through our online form.